Biden nominates Jackson, first Black woman, to Supreme Court

-WASHINGTON (AP) — President Joe Biden on Friday nominated federal appeals court Judge Ketanji Brown Jackson to the U.S. Supreme Court, making her the first Black woman selected to serve on a court that once declared her race unworthy of citizenship and endorsed segregation.
+WASHINGTON (AP) — President Joe Biden on Friday nominated federal appeals court Judge Ketanji Brown Jackson to the Supreme Court, the first Black woman selected to serve on a court that once declared her race unworthy of citizenship and endorsed American segregation.

+Introducing Jackson at the White House, Biden declared, “I believe it’s time that we have a court that reflects the full talents and greatness of our nation.”
-Introducing Jackson, Biden called her a “proven consensus builder” who has “a pragmatic understanding that the law must work for the American people.”

-“She strives to be fair, to get it right, to do justice,” the president added.
+With his nominee standing alongside, the president praised her as having “a pragmatic understanding that the law must work for the American people.”
+He said, “She strives to be fair, to get it right, to do justice.”

-In Jackson, Biden delivers on a campaign promise to make the historic appointment and to further diversify a court that was made up entirely of white men for almost two centuries.
-He chose an attorney who would be the high court’s first former public defender, though she also possesses the elite legal background of other justices.
+In Jackson, Biden delivered on a campaign promise to make the historic appointment and further diversify a court that was made up entirely of white men for almost two centuries.

+He also chose an attorney who would be the high court’s first former public defender, though she possesses the elite legal background of other justices as well.

 Jackson would join the court as it weighs cutbacks to abortion rights and will be considering ending affirmative action in college admissions and restricting voting rights efforts to increase minority representation.